-You can upload your photos or images directly from ACDSee Pro to sites like Flickr, SmugMug, and Zenfolio.
+You can upload your photos or images directly from ACDSee to sites like Flickr, SmugMug, Facebook, Zenfolio, and FTP sites.
 Of course, you do need an account before you can upload pictures to these sites.
 You can create an account as part of the first upload process from ACDSee Pro if you wish.